Vorlonhomeworld/BBCL/9 S-Expressions, The math notation of Common Lisp.md

 notation**, **Polish prefix notation** or just **Prefix Notation**.
 John McCarthy used this idea when constructing Lisp (this is before it became known as Common Lisp.) for a few reasons.

-First, when he was putting this language together, computers were the size of a room, and needed an air-conditioning unit the size of a room to keep it cool, but for all their size, they were extremely under-powered by todays standards.
+First, when he was putting this language together, computers were the size of a room, and needed an air-conditioning unit also the size of a room to keep it cool, but for all their size, they were extremely under-powered by todays standards.
 Memory was something **less** than 32-bit and that memory was stored in vacuum tubes, not chips like we have today.
 Further, personal computers hadn't been invented yet, so only big business and colleges actually had a computer and just to